swag-eag/pyswastart/README.md

-pystarport is like a [cosmos starport](https://github.com/tendermint/starport) without the scaffolding feature. it's mainly used for development and testing.
+pyswastart is like a [cosmos starport](https://github.com/tendermint/starport) without the scaffolding feature. it's mainly used for development and testing.
 It's developed for the Crypto.org Chain, but it can also be used for any cosmos-sdk based projects.